LeBreton Flats: Urban renewal and redevelopment

 In the 1960s, expropriation occurred in order to make room for redevelopment, including offices for the Government of Canada.
 Ottawa Valley artist Ralph Wallace Burton documented the neighbourhood in his Lebreton Flats series of oil sketches (now on display in Ottawa City Hall), "working just ahead of the demolition crews".

 As a result of disputes over the use of the land and soil contamination from the previous industrial uses, the land remained vacant for over forty years.
 It was used in the winter for piling snow that had been removed from Ottawa streets, with the pile often remaining well into the late spring.
 As a result of the runoff from this snowpile, the land became more contaminated.

 Because of this, it was found that almost all of the area's topsoil would have to be removed in order for redevelopment to proceed, but the ownership had to be consolidated, since the Government of Canada, the former Regional Municipality of Ottawa-Carleton government, and the City of Ottawa were all landowners.
 This situation was remedied with a federal agency called the National Capital Commission (NCC) acquiring all title to the land.

 In May 2005, the new home for the Canadian War Museum was opened on LeBreton Flats as the first component of redevelopment.
 There are plans to use the remainder of the site for housing, commercial space, offices and parkland.

 The southern part of LeBreton Flats between Albert Street and Nanny Goat Hill escaped the expropriation of the 1960s.
 In this area, brick houses and townhouses built immediately following the 1900 fire still exist alongside row housing built in the 1970s.
 The portion of Lorne Avenue which lies below Nanny Goat Hill is an example of the housing which filled LeBreton prior to the 1960s and is a Heritage District designated by the City of Ottawa.

-The western portion of the Transitway ran through LeBreton Flats, which served Lebreton Station.
-The Transitway was replaced by the Confederation Line light rail, which opened on September 14, 2019.
+The western portion of the Transitway ran through LeBreton Flats, which served Lebreton station.
+The Transitway was replaced by the O-Train Line 1 light rail, which opened on September 14, 2019.

 As of the Canada 2006 Census, 57 people were living in LeBreton Flats.
 The portion of LeBreton Flats that had been expropriated and left vacant in the 1960s welcomed its first residents in 2008, as the first condominium building constructed in the first phase of the redevelopment neared completion.